git add

 A rise in blood pressure between your 30s and 40s is linked to poorer brain health in later life, suggest researchers at University College London.

-Video consigliati per Alta pressione sanguigna
+Video picks for Alta pressione sanguigna

-The team looked at lifelong data from 500 participants, who were all born in the same week in 1946, in order to assess dementia risk.
+The team looked at lifelong data from 500 participants, who were all born in the same week in 1946, in order to assess demenza risk.
 They also looked at la pressione sanguigna measurements taken throughout the participants' lives.

 Brain scans looked for levels of a key Alzheimer's protein called amyloid.
 Brain size and presence of blood vessel damage in the brain were also taken into account.